consult-tech-lab/careflow-connect/README.md

 CareFlow Connect is a responsive web application for RN case managers, social workers, team leads, and administrators working in EHR/HIS environments.
 It improves workflow visibility, prioritization, workload balancing, and traceable patient reassignment across care teams.

 Overview
-When the software environment does not reflect the actual team workflow, RN case managers, social workers, and other care-team clinicians spend more time coordinating assignments, tracking messages, and reconciling lists than completing care-coordination tasks.
+When the software environment does not reflect the actual team workflow, RN case managers, social workers, and other care-team clinicians spend more time coordinating assignments, and tracking messages than completing care-coordination tasks.
 CareFlow Connect is designed to close those workflow gaps by making assignment ownership, patient status, and reassignment activity visible in one shared interface.
+CareFlow Connect is a responsive web application built to provide a consistent and usable experience across desktop, tablet, and mobile devices, ensuring accessibility for care teams in varied clinical workflows.

 Problem Statement
 Current care-coordination work is often fragmented across inboxes, spreadsheets, static assignment boards, and inconsistent messaging pathways.
 This creates: